• Settlement Agreement(current)

 Most Frequently Viewed Questions

 What is a Qualifying Diagnosis?
 What is the Settlement about?
+Can BAP appointments be rescheduled or cancelled?
 I received a Notice of Monetary Award Claim Determination or Notice of Derivative Claimant Award Determination.
 Do I need to do anything else to receive payment of the award?
 When will I receive payment for my Monetary Award or Derivative Claimant Award?
+What is the Baseline Assessment Program (“BAP”)?
 Do I have to provide my Social Security Number to participate in the Settlement Program?
-What is the Baseline Assessment Program (“BAP”)?
 What are the benefits of the Settlement?
-Can BAP appointments be rescheduled or cancelled?
 What should I do if my BAP exam results in a diagnosis?
 If I am eligible for a Monetary Award, how much money will I receive?

 Having trouble opening documents?